Promote Educational Equity in MOOCs

-A new MIT and Stanford University study, “Closing Global Achievement Gaps in MOOCs: Brief Interventions Address Social Identity Threat at Scale,” has discovered that MOOC designers and instructors can have a profound impact on learners’ experiences and levels of success across cultural backgrounds and identity categories.
+A new MIT and Stanford University study, “Closing Global Achievement Gaps in MOOCs,” has discovered that MOOC designers and instructors can have a profound impact on learners’ experiences and levels of success across cultural backgrounds and identity categories.
 Traditionally, researchers assumed that learners from less developed countries were failing to complete MOOCs for a single reason: Low levels of English-language proficiency.
 This assumption was based on the fact that most MOOCs offer instruction in English and many foreign learners lack the English-language proficiency needed to excel in English-language instructional environments.
 This assumption, however, turned out to be incorrect.
 Researchers at MIT and Stanford discovered that “social identity threat” not language barriers may be to blame for MOOCs failing to serve the needs of learners on a global basis.

-Social identity threat occurs when individuals feel the collectives to whom they belong are evaluating them on a negative basis.
+Social identity threat happens to individuals when they feel the communities in which they are engaged are negatively evaluating their status.
 Girls and women in STEM programs, for example, often perform lower than boys and men not because they know less but rather because they like they are being negatively judged.
 A subset of social identity threat is stereotype threat.
 In this case, individuals respond by feeling deeply insecure about their own abilities.

 In the MIT and Stanford study, it was found that something as simple as a 10-minute initial writing exercise can double completion rates for at-risk learners.
 In the study, which appeared in Science on January 20, researchers reported: “Social identity threat appears to be a barrier to performance in an international learning context, even an online environment with little social interaction…Psychological and learning sciences can help turn an accessible educational experience into an equitable one.”